ZenFoxSlicer/Blog/DEPLOYMENT.md

 1. Go to https://github.com
 2. Click "New repository"
-3. Name it "dental-blog-app" or similar
+3. Name it "blog-app" or similar
 4. Don't initialize with README (we already have one)
 5. Click "Create repository"
 6. Copy the repository URL